bdsh-14/Rogram/README.md

 1. Improve accessibility by adding VoiceOver support.
 2. Add Localization
 3. Error screens
-4. Option to `Like` images (using the heart label on list screen.
+4. Option to `Like` or save images as favorites (using the heart label on Home screen).

 ## Screenshots